Timshel/s3-dedup-proxy/README.md

 This will run three services:

-- `S3DedupProxy`: the proxy itself (bind 23278, 23279 and 23290)
+- `S3DedupProxy`: the proxy itself bind 23278
 - `Postgres`: the database to store the file metadata (binded on 3306)
 - `S3Proxy`: used as local S3 store (binded on 8080)

-You will need to create the `blobs` bucket in the `S3Proxy` store, since it's run without authentication it can be done with `curl`:
+You will need to create the `mastodon` bucket in the `S3Proxy` store, since it's run without authentication it can be done with `curl`:

 ```bash
 curl --request PUT http://127.0.0.1:8080/mastodon